 What Percentage of College Men Admit to Committing Rape?

 Importantly, these surveys do not use the words “rape” or “sexual assault.”
 Rather they use clear behavioral descriptions of rape.
 And those descriptions explicitly state that penetration occurred against the woman’s will (e.g., “even though she did not want to”).
-So none of the rapes or attempted rapes measured in these studies had anything to do with the man believing the woman had consented.
+So none of the rapes or attempted rapes reported by men in these studies had anything to do with perpetrators believing the women had consented.

 Please note that we can’t know whether the men’s responses are accurate or honest reflections of their actual behavior.
 Some men do not admit to themselves – let alone to researchers, even on an anonymous or confidential survey – that they have committed such acts even when they have.
 So these 4-16% statistics and the others presented here are likely underestimates to some extent.